 Having a baby is easily one of the most profound changing moments of your life — and raising one is probably one of the most stressful.
 How do you know what foods to choose, what sheets work the best, or which detergent you should be using to wash your little one’s clothes?

 If your little one has sensitive skin, even their clothing can irritate it.
-What fabrics should you be looking for in clothes, bedding and other items, if your baby has sensitive skin?
+One of the biggest questions asked is – What fabrics should you be looking for in clothes, bedding and other items, if your baby has sensitive skin?

 Pick — Organic Cotton

 Cotton is one of the most breathable fabrics, which is ideal for anyone with sensitive skin.
 It’s loose (usually) and lets your skin breathe.
 Organic cotton, or cotton that is grown and processed without any harsh chemicals, is an even better option for sensitive skin — there’s no risk of exposure to any residual chemicals that might cling to the fabric’s fibers after manufacturing and washing.